-Lasorda was demoted in 1955 to make room for bonus baby Sandy Koufax, then sold to Kansas City in 1956, but couldn't stick with the Athletics or New York Yankees either.
+Lasorda was demoted in 1955 to make room for bonus baby Sandy Koufax, then was sold to Kansas City in 1956, but couldn't stick with the Athletics or the New York Yankees either.
 Stuck in the high minors, Lasorda moved to Los Angeles a year before the Dodgers did, with the Los Angeles Angels of the Pacific Coast League.
 In 2006 he was elected to the Pacific Coast League Hall of Fame and in 2008 he was elected to the International League Hall of Fame.

 Managerial Beginnings

 After his second stint in Montreal, Lasorda became a Dodger scout in 1961 and then a minor league manager in 1965.
 As a scout in 1964, he discovered and/or signed Willie Crawford, Tom Hutton and Jim Strickland.
 Promoted by the Dodgers to coach in 1973, Lasorda served as Walter Alston's understudy until September 29, 1976, when Alston retired.